-There are some disorders for which medication should be taken regardless of whether or not the client is receiving psychotherapy.
-Examples of these include very serious and persistent forms of mental illness such as Schizophrenia, Bipolar Disorder, and Major Depressive Disorder when therapy alone does not help, or severe Attention-Deficit/Hyperactivity Disorder (ADHD) when therapy and behavioral management alone does not provide enough symptom relief.
-For these disorders, medication must be taken consistently for the best results.
+There are some disorders for which medication should be taken regardless of whether the client is receiving psychotherapy.
+Examples of these include severe and persistent forms of mental illness such as Schizophrenia, Bipolar Disorder, and Major Depressive Disorder when therapy alone does not help, or severe Attention-Deficit/Hyperactivity Disorder (ADHD) when therapy and behavioral management alone does not provide enough symptom relief.
+For these disorders, the medication must be taken consistently for the best results.

-For other disorders, psychotherapy can be the best, first treatment approach, with medication being sought only if psychotherapy alone is not sufficient.
-In yet other circumstances, medication can help jump-start the client so that he or she can be in a better situation to benefit from therapy.
+For other disorders, psychotherapy can be the best, first treatment approach, with medication being sought only if psychotherapy alone is insufficient.
+In yet other circumstances, medication can help jump-start the client to be in a better situation to benefit from therapy.

 Medication functions primarily by restoring proper chemical functioning in the brain.
 Thus, while medication can offer relief from the symptoms of depression more quickly than psychotherapy, this relief can disappear when the medication is no longer taken.

 In contrast, psychotherapy can teach the individual how to process and cope with life’s circumstances, assist in discovering the root causes of his or her symptoms, and learning techniques to manage those symptoms without the need for medication.
-Some research also has shown that individuals who receive psychotherapy, for depression for example, can have less relapses of depressive episodes.
+Some research also has shown that individuals who receive psychotherapy, for depression, for example, can have fewer relapses of depressive episodes.

-For children with severe behavior problems, such as aggression or other forms of acting out behavior, it might be tempting to give them medication to control their behavior.
-However, in many, if not most circumstances, this is not the best initial way to facilitate change, as there are many specific behavioral management techniques which can be used along with psychotherapy to achieve the best result.
+It might be tempting to give them medication to control their behavior for children with severe behavior problems, such as aggression or other forms of acting out behavior.
+However, in many, if not most circumstances, this is not the best initial way to facilitate change.
+Many specific behavior management techniques can be used along with psychotherapy to achieve the best result.